 People & Places: Architecture in Washington County

-Within its 150-year history, the courthouse has had its share of debates, and not just in the courtroom.
+Within its 150-year history, the Historic Courthouse has had its share of debates, and not just in the courtroom.
 In the 1960's the courthouse faced demolition during a debate on whether to build a new government center or add-on to the existing space.
 Saved by the community, the courthouse continued to be the focus of debates and discussion on its use, fundraising, restoration and its role as a historical landmark.

 This exhibit examines the historic and contemporary issues and highlights the key questions posed to our community about how to bring the Historic Courthouse into the future, while preserving its past.